RunestoneInteractive/runestoneinteractive.github.io/source/directives/parsons.rst

 Parsons Problems
 ================

-In a Parsons problem, users are provided with the lines / blocks of code and must reorder them to create a solution.
+In a Parsons problem, users are provided with the lines / blocks of code and students must reorder them to create a solution.